Return to home

 THE MEDIATOR BETWEEN HEAD AND HANDS MUST BE THE HEART!

-The city of Metropolis appears with superimpositions of a gigantic machine of pumping machine pistons, flywheels, a rotating crankshaft, and an off-center disk - all parts thrusting, moving, pounding and turning.
+The city of Metropolis appears with an opening montage - superimpositions of a gigantic machine of pumping machine pistons, flywheels, a rotating crankshaft, and an off-center disk - all parts thrusting, moving, pounding and turning.
 The 24 hour clocks in Metropolis have been redesigned, with only 10 hours on their dial.

-The work shift (divided into day and night of 10 hours each) changes at the end of ten hours, signaled by steam whistles blowing.
-In one of the film's most celebrated images, two parallel corridors contain two groups of uniformed workers (in dark worksuits) who are lined up in rows of six.
-The workers leaving the subterranean machine area after their shift are exhausted, marching in unison only half as fast as the new shift of entering employees.
-A cage-elevator takes the day-shift slave-workers down to their underground living quarters - the cage sinks and the camera remains on the same level, but the inter-title credits that follow sink into the depths, dropping from top to bottom:
+The work shift (divided into day and night of 10 hours each, in the 20-hour day) changes at the end of ten hours, signaled by steam whistles blowing.
+In one of the film's most celebrated images, two parallel corridors contain two groups or battalions of uniformed workers (in dark worksuits) who are lined up in rows of six.
+The sullen workers leaving the subterranean machine area after their shift are exhausted, marching in unison only half as fast as the new shift of entering employees.
+A cage-elevator takes the day-shift slave-workers down to their underground living quarters in the Workers' City - the cage sinks and the camera remains on the same level, but the inter-title credits that follow sink into the depths, dropping from top to bottom:

 Deep below